DeSoiat/DESOIAT.GITHUB.IO/_posts/2022-01-11-My own study path - LeetCode.md

         while (current != null){
-            next = current.next; //store the next pointer current.next = prev; //point the next to pre or null value prev = current; // store the current value to prev so the next value would point to the current value current = next; // move down the list
+            next = current.next; //store the next pointer current.next = prev; //point the next to pre or null value prev = current; // store the current value to prev so the next value will point to the current value for prev current = next; // move down the list
         }
             return prev;